 Different Kinds of Tahini

-- White tahini: White tahini is made from white sesame seeds.
+- White tahini: This is made from white sesame seeds.
 It is most popular in Middle Eastern dishes and condiments such as hummus and baba ganoush.

-- Black tahini: Black tahini is simply tahini made from unhulled black sesame seeds.
-Black tahini is often found in sweet asian desserts such as mochi or steamed buns.
+- Black tahini: This is simply tahini made from unhulled black sesame seeds.
+Black tahini is often found in sweet Asian desserts such as mochi or steamed buns.

-- Hulled tahini: Hulled tahini is made from sesame seeds that have had the outer covering, or hulls, removed.
-The iron and calcium content of hulled tahini is lower than unhulled tahini.
+- Hulled tahini: This is made from sesame seeds that have had the outer covering, or hulls, removed.
+The iron and calcium content of hulled tahini is lower than unhulled.

-- Unhulled tahini: Unhulled tahini is made from sesame seeds that still have their outer covering.
+- Unhulled tahini: This is made from sesame seeds that still have their outer covering.
 The iron and calcium content of unhulled sesame seeds is substantially higher than hulled sesame seeds.

 Best Brands of Tahini